okazymyrov/iac3/README.md

 # IaC<sup>3</sup>: Infrastructure as code (IaC) for (Command and Control)

-The repository contains a collection of references for source code to build infrastructure for red team operations using cloud.
+The repository contains a collection of source code links for building the infrastructure for Red Team operations using the cloud.